Rosalind Franklin (rover): Carrier Module

-The landing platform and the Rosalind Franklin rover will travel to Mars inside the Descent Module.
 The Descent Module will be attached to the Carrier Module, which will provide power, propulsion, and navigation.
 The Carrier Module has 16 hydrazine powered thrusters, 6 solar arrays that will provide electricity, Sun sensors and star trackers for navigation.
 It was developed and built by OHB System in Bremen, Germany.
 The Carrier Module will separate from the Descent Module right before the stacked spacecraft arrives at Mars.